sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^365]: "The Vivaraṇakāra does not add anything to the bhāṣya explanation."

  "atha. rūpam"? "tan. .ṇam", etc., as it is begun by many minute atoms "tasya. . māṇuḥ" = the minute atom (is a part) of the subtle element.
 And that is also "sāmānya. . mātrāṇi[^159]"; the subtle elements from that[^367] existing free from distinctions and its parts, are the minutest atoms (and this) “etat tṛtīyam” is the (third) form of the object of saṃyama of the gross element called subtle.
 As it is started by the subtle element, ether is with parts and it is non-eternal.
 It is not possible to have the substance called ether without the quality of sound since there is non-difference between the substance and its attribute[^368].

-[^159]: "The Vivaraṇakāra leaves the bhāṣya to speak for itself."

 [^367]: "Every subtle element is composed of the minutest atom having generic and particular properties."